jamesplease/redux-resource/docs/guides/request-statuses.md

 You can see how the object returned from `getStatus` makes a render function very expressive.
-It's also convenient that there aren't any checks for existence here, even though our data is nested in our store: the API of Resourceful Redux provides you with very predictable data.
+It's also convenient that there aren't any checks for existence here, even though our data is nested in our store: the API of Redux Resource provides you with very predictable data.

 ### Aggregating Statuses